 To enter the TOSHIBA Setup Utility, do the following:

 - 1. Save your work. - 2.
-Click the power icon $((^{l}))$ on the Start screen and then select Restart. - 3.
+Click Start -> Power and then select Restart. - 3.
 Hold down the F2 key and then release this key one second after the computer is power on. - 4.
 Follow the on-screen instructions to proceed.